Section Menu

 Women with Altitude is a Mountaineering Ireland initiative to encourage women to take on greater challenges in mountaineering, be they personal challenges, technical or leadership challenges.
 Established in 2011, this initiative promotes and facilitates women’s participation by providing support with skills training and leadership development, inspirational role models and opportunities to network.

-Meet the Team
+Meet the Organising Team

 Ruth Whelan

-One of Ruth’s goals as Hillwalking Development Officer for Mountaineering Ireland is to increase female participation, but also to encourage the skill development of women and girls already involved in the sport.
+One of Ruth’s goals as Hillwalking Manager for Mountaineering Ireland is to increase female participation, but also to encourage the skill development of women and girls already involved in the sport.
 She has been actively involved in hillwalking and climbing for many years. exploring various mountains/crags in Ireland and abroad.
 Her studies at UCD also had a women in sport focus, having completed a research masters on the perception of women leaders in sport and a dissertation on the motives to participate in rock climbing and the risk involved.
 Ruth is delighted to be the Mountaineering Ireland’s staff representative for Women With Altitude.

 Ursula Timmins